webwriter-app/webwriter/docs/creatingwidgets.md

 ### Use a part-based layout
 As an extra feature, WebWriter can display your widget's editing elements separately from the widget's content.

-For this, the widget's content element needs the attribute `part="base"` and the widget's editing element needs the attribute `part="action"`.
-Each should be a single element and a direct child of the widget.
-Additionally, the widget itself must be set to `display: contents`.
+For this, the widget's editing element needs the attribute `part="action"`.
+It should be a single element and a direct child of the widget.

-To accomplish this for our example above, we add the `part="base"` and `part="action"` attributes to the respective elements, and add a `display: contents` rule to the CSS:
+To accomplish this for our example above, we simply add the `part="action"`to the our input element:

 ```ts
 export default class CoolWidget extends LitElementWw {